okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/okta-expression-language/index.md

 This document details the features and syntax of the Okta Expression Language (EL).
 You can use this language throughout the Admin Console and API for Okta Classic Engine and Okta Identity Engine.

-> **Note:** If you're using EL for the [authentication policies](/docs/guides/configure-signon-policy/main/) of the Identity Engine, [Access Certification campaigns](https://help.okta.com/okta_help.htm?id=ext-el-eg), or Entitlement Management policies for Okta Identity Governance, use the features and syntax of the [Okta Expression Language in Okta Identity Engine](/docs/reference/okta-expression-language-in-identity-engine/).
+> **Note:** Use the features and syntax of the [Okta Expression Language in Identity Engine](/docs/reference/okta-expression-language-in-identity-engine/) if you're using EL for the following features:
+>
+> * [Authentication policies](/docs/guides/configure-signon-policy/main/) of the Identity Engine
+> * [Access Certification campaigns](https://help.okta.com/okta_help.htm?id=ext-el-eg) with Okta Identity Governance
+> * [Entitlement Management policies](https://help.okta.com/okta_help.htm?id=csh-create-policy) for Okta Identity Governance

 Okta Expression Language is based on [SpEL](https://docs.spring.io/spring-framework/reference/core/expressions.html) and uses a subset of the functionalities offered by SpEL.